manishhegde011/Quantitative-Research-Architecture/README.md

-Alpha Generation Platform – Quantitative Research & Trading System Repository Description
+Alpha Generation Platform Architecture– Quantitative Research & Trading System Repository Description

 The Alpha Generation Platform is a modular quantitative research and trading system developed to support systematic intraday options research for the Indian derivatives market.
 The platform is designed around a research-first architecture that transforms real-time market observations into structured, explainable trading decisions while maintaining complete separation between research, execution, analytics, and visualization.